 - VII.C.1 SUBSTANTIAL COMPLIANCE - Intake screening for suicide risk takes place at the booking Receiving Screening and prior to a housing assignment.
 If clinically indicated, a referral is made to ACH MH, who will then perform an additional clinical assessment after the patient is placed in a housing assignment. - VII.C.2.
-PARTIAL COMPLIANCE - Nurse Intake stations were reconfigured in Booking to increase space and add soundboards to increase auditory privacy.
-The new IHSF will need to be constructed to meet this requirement. - VII.C.3. a. e.
-SUBSTANTIAL COMPLIANCE - County ACH revised the nursing Intake assessment procedures and screening forms to ensure timely identification of acute and high-risk mental health conditions, consistent with the recommendations made by the court-appointed Suicide Prevention Expert (Lindsey Hayes) to be consistent with this requirement. - Staff are developing training for intake nurses on screening for mental health issues, suicide risk assessment screening, danger-to-self or others and grave disability and referral process for emergent MH evaluations.
+PARTIAL COMPLIANCE - Nurse Intake stations were reconfigured in Booking to increase space and add soundboards to increase auditory privacy. - Sound machines have been placed in the nurse intake area for additional auditory privacy. - The new IHSF will need to be constructed to meet this requirement. - VII.C.3. a. e.
+SUBSTANTIAL COMPLIANCE - County ACH revised the nursing Intake assessment procedures and screening forms to ensure timely identification of acute and high-risk mental health conditions, consistent with the recommendations made by the court-appointed Suicide Prevention Expert (Lindsey Hayes) to be consistent with this requirement. - Training has been developed for intake nurses on screening for mental health issues, suicide risk assessment screening, danger-to-self or others and grave disability and referral process for emergent MH evaluations.
 Formal Intake training by the Training Coordinator began December 2022. - VII.C.4.
-SUBSTANTIAL COMPLIANCE - Regardless of a patient's behavior or answers given during intake screening, a mental health referral is initiated if there is a documented history related to suicide or self-harm, including during a prior incarceration. - VII.C.5.
+SUBSTANTIAL COMPLIANCE - Regardless of a patient's behavior or answers given during intake screening, an automatic mental health referral is initiated if there is a documented history related to suicide or self-harm, including during a prior incarceration. - VII.C.5.
 SUBSTANTIAL COMPLIANCE - County ACH updated and implemented the Nurse Intake policy and procedure that includes referrals to mental health by Intake staff.
 The policy corresponds with the triage system and timeframes set forth in the Mental Health Remedial Plan. - VII.C.6.
 SUBSTANTIAL COMPLIANCE

 - Any patient expressing current suicidal ideation and/or current suicidal/self-injurious behavior shall be designated as an emergent referral and immediately referred to mental health staff.
 See below for emergent referral data.
-Note the significant increase in emergent referrals since nurse intake questions and orders were changed due to this provision. - Due to ongoing challenges with Intake nursing asking all suicide risk screening questions, QI Nursing will begin onsite monitoring of the nurse intake process, including suicide risk assessment questions to ensure compliance with screening requirements.
+Note the significant increase in emergent referrals since nurse intake questions and orders were changed due to this provision. - Due to ongoing challenges with Intake nursing asking all suicide risk screening questions, QI Nursing began onsite monitoring of the nurse intake process, including suicide risk assessment questions to ensure compliance with screening requirements.